 Trustee

-Kay discovered Kate Marshall and Dementia Support South Lincs. when her partner was first diagnosed with vascular dementia.
-Involved from its inception Kay found the Square Hole Club to be a lifeline.
+I discovered Kate Marshall and Dementia Support South Lincs when my partner was first diagnosed with vascular dementia in 2013.
+Involved from its inception I found the Square Hole Club to be a lifeline.

 Linda Rogers